suus-stack/PCA/README.md

 INCOMPLETE MODEL: matrixes
-Boids.py contains code to run an agent-based simulation of herring schools and possibly rocks and/or predators.
+boids.py contains code to run an agent-based simulation of herring schools and possibly rocks and/or predators.
 This code works with matrices.
-Implementing the three Boid flocking rules (separation, alignment and cohesion) was possible.
+Implementing the three boid flocking rules (separation, alignment and cohesion) was possible.
 However, by introducing rocks and predators, working with the matrices became too difficult.
 So for that reason, the code is not complete and we did not use it for analysis.
 But it shows that we tried it this way.